Oystercatchers - Mr Prior

 Our class are a mixture of Year 4 and 5 pupils taught by Mr Prior.
 Mrs Duncan is always close at hand to provide extra support!
 Miss Hutchinson teaches us PE on Wednesday afternoons, while Miss Roberts leads our weekly drama sessions (also on Wednesdays).
 Many other friendly faces from our great staff team may also pop in from time to time!

-The overall theme for the autumn term will focus on ‘Treasure’ (and this will link into many of the other subjects up until Christmas).
-In this unit we shall discover what treasure means to people and whether we can have treasures without being rich.
-The classic book ‘Treasure Island’ by Robert Louis Stevenson will launch our project at the start of the term and aspects from the story will form the basis of most English work to improve reading and writing.
-The treasure theme will continue to inspire learning across the Curriculum.
-This includes History and Geography (which will focus on life in Ancient Greece) to be supported through ICT, Art and D&T. We look forward to ‘show-casing’ some of our learning when we invite our parents to join us for our Class Assembly on Thursday 23rd November!
+The overall theme for the spring term will broadly focus on ‘Time Travel’ (and this will link into many of the other subjects up until Easter).
+In this unit we shall discover different aspects of time and travel, finding out just how important time is (and has been) to all people.
+The wonderful book ‘George’s Secret key to the Universe’ by Lucy and Stephen Hawking will launch our project at the start of the term and aspects from the story will form the basis of most English work to improve reading and writing.
+The time travel theme will continue to inspire learning across the Curriculum.
+This includes History and Geography (which will focus on North America) to be supported through ICT, Art and D&T. We look forward to ‘show-casing’ some of our learning when we invite our parents to join us for our Class Assembly at the end of the unit (watch out for the date!).

-As ever, we shall be looking to enhance learning through a local educational visit ... watch out for the newsletter (and Class Dojo) for more details!
+As ever, we shall be looking to enhance learning through local educational visits ... again, watch out for the newsletter (and Class Dojo) for more details!

-We should have our reading books and book records in school every day and endeavour to read at home as often as we can; the yellow Reading Record Booklets allow us to chart every time we read during the week for any period of time exceeding 20 minutes.
+We should have our reading books and book records in school every day and endeavour to read at home as often as we can; the yellow Reading Record Booklets allow us to chart every time we read during the week for any period of time exceeding 15 minutes.
 This can be either alone in a quiet place, or to an adult – either way we must make sure we have written down the date in our booklets!
-The school library is accessible every day but our class has a special slot booked on Fridays to change reading books.
-As we’ve already said, our main class text will be ‘Treasure Island by Louis Stevenson – we’ve already begun by watching the Disney film version to get us in the mood!
-We will, of course, also look at a variety of non-fiction and poetry texts during Shared and Guided Reading sessions
+The school library is accessible every day to change reading books – ideally, this should be done first thing in the morning or directly after lunch.
+As we’ve already said, our main class text will be ‘George’s Secret Key to the Universe’ – in addition will, of course, also look at a variety of fiction, non-fiction and poetry texts during Shared and Guided Reading sessions.

 We should have our kit in school every day.
 We need shorts and our House Team coloured t-shirt; we use our field all year for PE, so tracksuits are useful (even essential) on cold days!
 We need plimsolls for indoor games and some dance activities, however bare feet is best for gymnastics.
-Trainers are essential for outdoor games as well as lunchtime activities.
+Trainers are essential for outdoor activities as well as lunchtimes when we can go on the grass.
 We MUST make sure we have our full PE equipment!
-Remember Yellows are now Purples (in a bid to stop those pesky insects from being attracted to the yellow fabric in their hordes!).
+Remember Yellows are now Purples (in an attempt to stop those pesky insects from being attracted to the yellow fabric!).

 Maths and English homework will be set each Friday and should be handed in the following Friday.
 This allows a weekend and several evenings to be able to complete the tasks.
-Homework can be completed during lunchtimes if we need extra time or help (just catch Mr Prior, who will be happy to assist).
+Homework can be done over part of a lunchtime if we need extra time or help (just catch Mr Prior, who will be happy to assist).
 In addition to English and Maths, we will receive a set of spellings rules to learn (again, given out on Fridays for a test the following Friday).
-Other pieces of work may be set for us to carry out at home, relating to on-going learning in class for us to earn ‘Dojo points’!
+Other pieces of work may be set for us to carry out at home, relating to on-going learning in class for us to earn bonus ‘Dojo points’!

 We are given opportunities every day to develop our reading, writing and communication skills.
 Opportunities to learn about different genres will be plentiful throughout the year, as children learn to adapt their styles of writing for different purposes – this will allow us to experiment and become really creative, once we have learned about different characteristics and techniques.